 Scientific studies on animals

 To gain a deeper understanding of the effects of diving on humans, some scientists have headed to the lab.
 Rats, hamsters, and even sheep have been studied under conditions similar to diving.
 Even then, the results have been mixed and inconclusive.

-In a few studies, for example, pregnant rats and hamsters were exposed to hyperbaric oxygen, which did lead to congenital disabilities like underdeveloped skulls and limbs.
-It’s important to note, though, that the levels of hyperbaric oxygen used in these studies was significantly larger than anything humans would ever face.
+In a few animal studies, for example, pregnant rats and hamsters were exposed to hyperbaric oxygen, which did lead to congenital disabilities like underdeveloped skulls and limbs.
+It’s important to note, though, that the levels of hyperbaric oxygen used in these studies were significantly larger than anything humans would ever face.
 When these levels were decreased, the abnormalities also pretty much disappeared.

 Is snorkeling a viable alternative?

 - Avoid holding your breath.
 Limiting oxygen to the fetus is a huge risk, so pregnant women should never hold their breath to dive down and get a closer look at something below the surface.
 Also, make sure that the breathing tube is comfortable and unblocked to provide a steady flow of air.

 - Limit your sun exposure.
 Elevated body temperature can hurt fetal development, especially early on in the pregnancy, so it’s always a good idea to take frequent breaks, stay hydrated, and avoid the hottest part of the day.

 - Be aware of your surroundings.
 Even though you may be floating on the surface, it’s crucial to pay attention to anything that may cause injuries, such as reef outcroppings or dangerous wildlife like sea anemones.

 Ultimately, Moms, the choice is yours.
-But while the verdict is still out on the safety of diving while pregnant, it’s important to consider all the available data to make sure you can make an informed decision about your diving practices!
+But while the verdict is still out on the safety of scuba diving while pregnant, it’s important to consider all the available data to make sure you can make an informed decision about your diving practices!